nikouu/ASP.NET-Core-Large-File-Upload-Examples/README.md

 ![](images/bodyreader.gif)

+**But this doesn't seem to be the case?** And is the crux of this whole repo.

 Checking out the memory snapshot dump, there are hundreds or thousands of [4096 byte arrays](https://github.com/dotnet/aspnetcore/issues/30545#issuecomment-788072866) I think rented from a `MemoryPool` at some point: